-Patent Pruning: How to increse the value of your patent portfolio?
+Patent Pruning: How to increase the value of your patent portfolio?

-A couple decades ago, patent portfolios were considered to be one of the most indispensable assets of an organization.
+A couple of decades ago, patent portfolios were considered to be one of the most indispensable assets of an organization.
 It was the time when quality was given more importance and filing patents was not a mere numbers game.
-Blind filing was extremely low and granted patents were normally considered to be valuable, both in terms of quality and face value of the patent.
+The blind filing was extremely low and granted patents were normally considered to be valuable, both in terms of quality and face value of the patent.

 Continuation patent applications were filed to expand the scope of narrow patents and provisional patents were filed in the pursuit of getting an earlier priority date.
 This situation led to the exponential filing of patent applications.

 The pace at which technology had advanced in the past few decades can be a good explanation for the rising number of patents filed and granted.
-After all, Innovation is supposed to be protected and filing patents is a good way to protect innovation.
-That pretty much explains the growth in the rising numbers of patent applications and thereby patents granted.
+After all, innovation is supposed to be protected and filing patents is a good way to protect innovation.
+That pretty much explains the growth in the rising numbers of patent applications and thereby granted patents.

 Though there has been an exponential growth in technology leading to the exponential filing of applications, it is the way that they are filed that dampens its value.
 With little attention given to claim language and the lack of a proper prior art search, most patents that have been issued over the past few years are low in quality.

 Most patents lack a supportable infringement position, are clearly invalid after a thorough validity search or have poor claim construction that fails to adequately cover the invention.
 Sadly, all three factors are a sign of low-quality patents.